SharmilaNagarajan1/SharmilaNagarajan1/README.md

 ## Featured Projects
 - 🔄 [**Complete CI/CD with GitHub Actions & ArgoCD**](https://github.com/SharmilaNagarajan1/argocd-appcode) - Implemented a GitOps-based CI/CD pipeline using GitHub Actions and ArgoCD to automate container builds, manifest updates, and continuous deployment to Kubernetes.
+- 🌐 [**Full-Stack Todo App on Azure**](https://github.com/SharmilaNagarajan1/todo-app-04-06) – Built a React + Node.js application with MongoDB Atlas and automated infrastructure & deployment using Terraform and GitHub Actions

 ---